ibm-cloud-docs/vpc/backup_service_vpc_about.md

 The users of the child account can see the backup snapshots that are created in their accounts by the enterprise-level policy.
 They can identify these backups by the CRN of the enterprise-level backup policy that created the backups.
 However, they have no visibility to the enterprise-level backup policy itself.
 Users of the child account can use the backups to create other volumes.

 Authorized users in the child accounts can also create account-specific backup policies in their accounts.

-The ability to create enterprise-wide backup policies is available in most regions, except Osaka and Tokyo MZRs in Japan.
-{: restriction}

 ### Tags for target resources
 {: #backup-service-about-tags}